Objective 1: Restore and enhance habitats as identified by the landscape character action plan

 Sections of Elan’s dry heath are dominated to a lesser extent with invasive species such as bracken, rhododendron and conifer.
 Sections of the dry heath will be cleared from these invasive species and the condition will be improved.
 Doing this will increase the benefits for nature, pollinators and farming.
 A small grants scheme will be in place for tenants that will enable them to address this problem.

 1c – Improving our Woodlands

 Elan is home to some of the most important upland sessile oak woodland in Wales and has been awarded a Special Area of Conservation for this reason.
-This project will focus on improving sections of woodland within Elan.
+This project will focus on improving sections of this SAC woodland within Elan.